Registration, donations and tax receipts

 When are travel arrangements made?

 Well before your marathon, your travel information will be collected.
-Once you have reached your second fundraising deadline and the CDA Travel department has received your completed form, you will be contacted to confirm your requirements and have your travel booked.
+Once you have reached your second fundraising deadline and the Diabetes Canada Travel department has received your completed form, you will be contacted to confirm your requirements and have your travel booked.

 Can I extend my time and have a vacation after the marathon?